salahmander/nature-landing-page/README.md

 ## About

-This project was created three years ago as a practice exercise to improve my HTML and Sass skills.
+This project was created as a practice exercise to improve my HTML and Sass skills.
 It features a basic structure for a landing page with a focus on clean design and responsiveness.

 ## Features